nirvanasupermind/volcano/documentation.md

 * `\<1-3 octal digits>` - octal value
 * `\x<hexadecimal digits>` - hexadecimal value

 Vector literals are a comma-separated list of elements delimited by square brackets.
-Object literals are a comma-separated list of key-value pairs delimited by square brackets, with the key and value being separated by a colon.
+Object literals are a comma-separated list of key-value pairs delimited by curly brackets, with the key and value separated from each other by a colon.

 ## 2.6 Whitespace
 The characters of space, newline and horizontal tab (correesponding to bytes `0x20`, `0x0A`and `0x09` in ASCII respectively) are treated as whitespace and ignored by the transpiler.